How?

 Summary.

-The time has come to subtract, not add to current state business processes and corresponding information technology systems.
+The time has come to subtract, not add to Current State business processes and corresponding Salesforce and other IT systems.
 Keep it simple.
 Less is more.
-Before embracing AI in your Future State organisation, it is time to apply Fierce Reduction to your Current State environment.
+Before embracing AI in your Future State organisation, it is time to apply Fierce Reduction to your Current State to simplify.

-I combine Design Thinking with Value Engineering14, creating compelling ROI Models for setting out the priorities related to transformation from Current State to Future State with Salesforce and Monday.com implementations.
+I combine Design Thinking with Value Engineering13, creating compelling ROI Models for setting out the priorities related to applying innovation with next generation Salesforce and Vibe Coded Web apps, moving from Current State to Future State.
+Example: Social Care Cloud.

 Complexity is a challenge, but it’s one that knowledge-intensive organisations can and must conquer.
-Fierce Reduction provides a clear path to simplifying digital innovation and creating the foundation for effective digital innovation.
+Fierce Reduction provides a clear path to simplifying digital innovation and creating the foundation for next generation Salesforce and Vibe Coded Web apps.

 1. McKinsey & Company.
 (2020).
 Simplifying Complexity: A Strategic Imperative. https://www.mckinsey.com/business-functions/operations/our-insights/simplifying-complexity-a-strategic-imperative